an-um/News-app/README.md

 # News-app
-This is a News-app created on React.js
+This is a 2nd example